Betti numbers of Stanley-Reisner rings determine hierarchical Markov degrees: Acknowledgments

-This project was started while the authors attended the 2007 IMA summer program for graduate students on Applicable Algebraic Geometry held at Texas A$\&$M University, and was continued in part during the Algebraic Statistical Models Workshop at SAMSI in January 2009.
+This project started while the authors attended the 2007 IMA summer program for graduate students on Applicable Algebraic Geometry held at Texas A$\&$M University, and was continued in part during the Algebraic Statistical Models Workshop at SAMSI in January 2009.
+The authors would like to thank Alexander Engstr\"om, Thomas Kahle, Uwe Nagel, and Seth Sullivant for helpful references, discussions and comments on a much earlier version of this manuscript.
+We are also grateful to the anonymous referees for the careful reading of the paper and suggested improvements.

 \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}